 Access to education in these areas is limited (a) because it is often locally unavailable, (b) because of domestic and economic pressures forcing children to work, and (c) because it has traditionally not been accorded value.
 Nearly half of rural children in our area are out of school, and literacy levels are around just 33%.

-Seva Mandir (SM) runs non-formal education (NFE) centres to cater to children from poor tribal families in 583 villages of Rajasthan.
-Access to education is limited because (a) it is locally unavailable (b) of domestic and economic pressures or (c) it has traditionally not been accorded value.
-SM involves local communities in the management of NFEs and trains local instructors.
-NFEs equip children with essential skills for coping with the challenges of contemporary life.
+Seva Mandir runs primary schools catering to children from poor tribal families in 583 villages of Rajasthan.
+The schools operate in rooms donated by, or rented from, villagers.
+SM involves local communities in the management of its schools and trains local instructors.
+Our schools equip children with essential skills for coping with the challenges of contemporary life.
+They learn literacy and numeric skills, hygiene, and creative activities.
+Visits to city/zoo/library are also undertaken.

-Enabling children to read and write independently with comprehension; Enabling marginalized tribal communities to experience alternative and meaningful education; empowering communities to demand quality education from the government.
+Enabling children to read and write independently with comprehension; enabling marginalized tribal communities to experience alternative and meaningful education; empowering communities to demand quality education from the government.

-This project has provided additional documentation in a Microsoft Word file (projdoc.doc).
+This project has provided additional documentation in a XLSX file (projdoc.xlsx).